 - recording, photographing, transmitting, showing, viewing, streaming, or distributing intimate or sexual images, audio recordings, or sexual information without the knowledge and consent of all parties involved;

 - providing alcohol or drugs to a complainant with the intent to facilitate Prohibited Conduct; or

 - exposing one's genitals or inducing another to expose their own genitals in non-consensual circumstances.

-Complicity Any act that knowingly aids, facilitates, promotes, or encourages the commission of prohibited conduct by another person.
+Complicity is any act that knowingly aids, facilitates, promotes, or encourages the commission of Prohibited Conduct by another person.